|11th World Assembly Delegate|

 Austerain, officially the Federal Republic of Austerain (Italian: Repubblica Federale di Austerain), is a constitutional federal democratic republic in the Social Liberal Union.
 It is located in the south central area of the sea of SLU.
 The nation is comprised of five islands: mainland Austerain, Springvale, Westerhaven, Cesarmere, Roseaurain.
 Before the settlement of British and Italian refugees in 1737, the mainland island of Austerain was overall uninhabited, but the southern islands had natives called "Dovrians" settled in tribes.
 The islands of Springvale, Westerhaven, Cesarmere, and Roseaurain voted on March 17, 2017 to join the Federal Republic as autonomous provinces, which doubled the size of the National Congress, introduced the Nationalist Islanders' Party to represent islanders' interests, and doubled the land area of the country.
 After the four islands entered the Federal Republic, the National Congress passed a $1.5 trillion highway infrastructure bill to construct an interstate highway to connect all islands by road and bridge, a staggering length of 750 miles (adding on to the existing 1200 miles of highway from the mainland.
 For the first time, the highways will be constructed with durable solar panel blocks to produce energy for rural areas in the new provinces.
 The highway project is expected to be completed by 2021.

 Austerain has been a member of the Social Liberal Union since its founding.
 Austerain's Ambassador to the SLU is James Dartmoor, appointed by previous Grand Chancellor Giorgio Asher (2005-February 2017).
-Austerain held the position of Deputy Minister of Immigration from October 2016 to March 2017, and has served as SLU's Delegate to the World Assembly since March 2017.
+Austerain held the position of Deputy Minister of Immigration from October 2016 to March 2017, and served as SLU's Delegate to the World Assembly from March to October 2017.